This post was most recently updated on April 16, 2023

 #3 Use Google AutoComplete to Track Searches

-It’s a good idea to get an understanding of what people are looking for when they search for your name online.
+It’s a good idea to understand what people are looking for when they search for your name online.
 Google’s autocomplete feature allows you to see what specifically people are searching for related to your name.
 Just type in your name to Google’s search bar and see what phrases get automatically filled in after.

 #4 Monitor review websites

-Nowadays, there are websites that allow employees to review the outlook of a CEO.
-Websites like Glassdoor allow employees to leave reviews of the CEO.
-Be sure to monitor your reviews.
-This will help CEOs understand what they need to improve.
+Nowadays, some websites allow employees to review the outlook of a CEO.
+Sites like Glassdoor let employees to leave reviews of the CEO.
+Be sure to monitor your reviews – not only do they affect CEO reputation, but you can also get feedback to better understand what they need to improve.
 Be sure to read all reviews, and take action against any fake ormisleading reviews on Glassdoor.

 #5 Keep up With Social media